agroconscious/agroconscious.github.io/_posts/2018-09-29-Understanding-Tomato-Paste-Processing.md

 ---
 published: true
+layout: post
+tags:
+  - Guides
+subtitle: How expensive is it?
 ---
 One thing about [tomato paste](http://www.tomatojos.net/08-tomato-paste-processing/)  is that it needs a lot of tomatoes to make.
 Tomatoes are about 95% water and 5% solids/sugar.
 The next time you reach for that can of tomato puree, check the concentrate percentage.
 Probably, the label will read *“dual concentrate”* and the merchandise will contain about 28% solid materials (also called Brix).
 So if you’re making paste, you shall need 5.6kgs of tomatoes with a 5% sugars content to make 1kg of tomato paste at 28% Brix.